Sir William Pulteney, 5th Baronet

-Sir William Pulteney, 5th Baronet (October 1729 – 30 May 1805), known as William Johnstone until 1767, was a Scottish advocate, landowner and politician who sat in the House of Commons between 1768 and 1805.
-He was reputedly the wealthiest man in Great Britain.
-He profited from slave plantations in North America, and invested in building developments in Great Britain, including the Pulteney Bridge and other buildings in Bath, buildings on the sea-front at Weymouth in Dorset, and roads in his native Scotland.

-He was a patron of architect Robert Adam and civil engineer Thomas Telford.
+Sir William Pulteney, 5th Baronet (born William Johnstone; October 1729 – 30 May 1805) was a British lawyer, Whig politician and landowner who sat in the House of Commons between 1768 and 1805.
+One of the wealthiest Britons during his lifetime, he invested in the construction of several prominent buildings in Britain, including the Pulteney Bridge and other properties in Bath, Somerset, several beachfront residences in Weymouth, Dorset, and roads in Scotland.
+Pulteney was also a patron of architect Robert Adam and civil engineer Thomas Telford.
+He also owned slave plantations in British America.

 Early life

 William Johnstone, as he was born, was the second son of Sir James Johnstone, 3rd Baronet of Wester Hall, Dumfries, and his wife Barbara Murray, the oldest sister of the literary patron Patrick Murray, 5th Lord Elibank.

 His older brother was the soldier and politician Sir James Johnstone, 4th Baronet.
+His older sister was Margaret, later Lady Ogilvy, a Jacobite.
 His younger brothers included the politician and naval officer George Johnstone and the East India Company official John Johnstone.
-Alexander Murray of Elibank, a Jacobite, was his uncle.
+Alexander Murray of Elibank, also a Jacobite, was his uncle.

 He studied law, became a member of the Faculty of Advocates in 1751, and went on to become an eminent advocate.
 He lived in Edinburgh and associated with several major figures of the country's learned society, including philosopher and historian David Hume, political philosopher and economist Adam Smith, and architect Robert Adam.
 He was a brother of Commodore George Johnstone and first cousin of Patrick Ferguson.